 Of course, Kennedy had yet to be voted into high office, so this inscription was a gamble, or perhaps it simply shows the faith his friend had in Kennedy to succeed.
 America’s 35th President wore the watch at his inauguration, where he was sworn in as leader.

 Would you like to own an Omega watch?
 Here at Est1897 we have a wide range of pre-owned Omega watches, all of which have been guaranteed to be authentic and in full working order by our in-house horologists.
-By opting for a fully serviced, deep cleaned and good-as-new pre-owned timepiece, you can achieve ownership at a fraction of the cost.
+By opting for a fully assessed and refurbished pre-owned timepiece, you can achieve ownership at a fraction of the cost.
 We have a huge number of models currently in stock, including nearly-new and vintage pieces.
 Take a look at our Omega range here, or visit one of our 180+ UK stores.